base2cloud/dco-check/README.md

 Example repository implementing the DCO(Deverloper Certificate Origin) in GitHub repository.

 ## Testing
-- Added action and check whether it trigger when PR created
+- Added action and check whether it trigger when PR created.